.

 Data manipulation and information management techniques and procedures

-Applications in education using the computer as an education tool
+Applications in education using the computer as an education

 Compiler design